JasperWH/Noughts-Crosses-Mimimax-Alpha-Beta-Pruning-/README.md

 2) Human v AI
 3) AI v AI

- The AI has been implimented using the Minimax algorithm Alpha-Beta Pruning has been used to increase efficiency
+ The AI has been implimented using the Minimax algorithm Alpha-Beta Pruning to increase efficiency